Brooklyn Brickhouse Vintage thrift store in Williamsburg Brooklyn

 Continuing thrifting in Brooklyn in the Williamsburg area, we have what is maybe the cleanest and most sophisticated Brooklyn thrift store in my humble opinion.

 In the back, you’ll find a nice collection of men’s pants and Hawaiian shirts.
-And besides the racks of clothing, you’ll see a rack of very colorful collection fitted caps and sneakers.
+And besides the racks of clothing, you’ll see a rack of very colorful collections of fitted caps and sneakers.

 The prices here can range from moderate to expensive, but you will definitely get what you pay for here.
 If quality is what you’re after, The Attic is a must-see.